Synagogue architecture: Modern synagogue architecture

 In the modern period, synagogues have continued to be built in every popular architectural style, including Art Nouveau, Art Deco, International style, and all contemporary styles.
 In the post-World War II period "a period of post-war modernism," came to the fore, "characterized by assertive architectural gestures that had the strength and integrity to stand alone, without applied artwork or Jewish iconography."
 A notable work of Art Nouveau, pre–World War I Hungarian synagogue architecture is Budapest's Kazinczy Street Synagogue.

-In the UK, synagogues built in the early 1960s, such as a Carmel College (Oxfordshire) in the UK, designed by the British architect,Thomas Hancock, were decorated with the stained glass of windows of Israeli artist, Nehemia Azaz.
+In the UK, synagogues built in the early 1960s, such as a Carmel College, Oxfordshire, designed by the British architect Thomas Hancock, were decorated with the stained glass of windows of Israeli artist, Nehemia Azaz.
 The stained glass windows were praised by art and architecture scholar Nikolaus Pevsner as using "extraordinary technique with rough pieces of coloured glass like crystals" and by Historic England as "brilliant and innovative artistic glass".

 The interior

-The most common general plan for the interior of the synagogue is an Ark at the eastern end opposite the entrance, and with an almemar or pulpit.
+The most common general plan for the interior of the synagogue features an ark positioned opposite the entrance, accompanied by a bima or pulpit.
 In older or Orthodox synagogues with separate seating, there may be benches for the men on either side, and a women's gallery reached by staircases from the outer vestibule.
 Variations of this simple plan abound: the vestibule became larger, and the staircases to the women's gallery were separated from the vestibule and given more importance.
-As the buildings became larger, rows of columns were required to support the roof, but in every case the basilican form was retained.
-The Ark, formerly allowed a mere niche in the wall, was developed into the main architectural feature of the interior, and was flanked with columns, covered with a canopy and richly decorated.
+As the buildings became larger, rows of columns were required to support the roof, but in every case, the basilican form was retained.
+The ark, formerly allowed a mere niche in the wall, was developed into the main architectural feature of the interior and was flanked by columns, covered with a canopy, and richly decorated.
 The almemar in many cases was joined to the platform in front of the Ark, and elaborate arrangements of steps were provided.

 The Ark

-The Torah Ark (usually called Aron Hakodesh or Hekhál) is the most important feature of the interior, and is generally dignified by proper decoration and raised upon a suitable platform, reached by at least three steps, but often by more.
+The Torah Ark is the most important feature of the interior and is generally distinguished by proper decoration, raised upon a suitable platform, and reached by at least three steps, but often by more.
 It is usually crowned by the Ten Commandments and the Torah.
 The position of the pulpit varies; it may be placed on either side of the Ark and is occasionally found in the center of the steps.